ZhenqianGu/Coupon/README.md

 # Coupon Inventory System
 CS401 spring project is to build a coupon inventory system (CIS) using JAVA.
 This project exercises data structure topics discussed under this course.
-Project must use abstract such as interface(s).
+Project uses abstract such as interface(s).

 The system has following data field:
 1. Name of Coupon Provider (max field: 20 bytes, e.g. Groupon, Living Social, DealDaddie, etc.)